MCP Overview

 remb serve - The AI assistant discovers available tools via

-remb__memory_load_context - The CLI proxies the request to the Remb API and returns the result
+remb__session_startwith a task hint - The CLI proxies the request to the Remb API and returns the result

 - All data is persisted server-side across sessions, IDEs, and machines